zakimjz/zakimjz.github.io/pages/courses/datamining/assign7.md

 You should use the scipy.special.softmax or scipy.special.log_softmax function rather than your own, since it is more robust.

+Also, the loops in line 8, 11, 15, and 18 run from 1 to $K-1$, but you can
+just make it 1 to $K$, so that all class weight vectors are learned (the pseudocode assumes that the last class the base class, and therefore its weight vector is the zero vector).
+As such, both approaches are fine.

 Finally, CSCI6390 students must implement a **mini-batch** version of the logistic regression.
 That is, instead of using a single point to compute the gradient as in eq (24.19), compute the gradient for a batch of points